 - In this task, you are provided with two iron(III) solutions and two potassium thiocyanate solutions of different concentrations.
 Be very careful not to confuse them. - Once the solutions are ready for spectrophotometric measurements, record the absorbance no later than one hour after the addition of thiocyanate. - When you need a colorimeter, raise your HELP card.
-A lab assistant will give you a colorimeter labeled.
+A lab assistant will give you a labelled colorimeter.
+Remember to note the code on the colorimeter.
 You will have the exclusive use of this colorimeter for up to 15 minutes.
 The lab assistant will take it back as soon as you have finished or when the 15 minutes are over.
-If no colorimeter is available at the precise moment, you will be added to a waiting-list. - Instructions for the colorimeter are presented on the following page. - You can call for the colorimeter only three times for this problem.
+If no colorimeter is available at the precise moment, you will be added to a waiting-list. - Instructions for the use of the colorimeter are presented on the following page. - You can ask for the colorimeter only three times for this problem.